 This project is for residential customers who wish to plant a shade tree at their home.
 It is open to a limited geographic area each spring and fall.
 Participants must have the legal right to plant trees on the property.
 Limit two trees per address for the life of the project.

-This project is a joint-effort by Idaho Power, the City of Boise, Kuna, Meridian, Nampa, Idaho Community Forestry, Idaho Nursery and Landscape Association and others.
-View our Program Partners.
+This project is a joint-effort by Idaho Power, the City of Boise, Kuna, Meridian, Mountain Home, Nampa, College of Southern Idaho, Idaho Community Forestry, Idaho Nursery and Landscape Association, College of Western Idaho and others.

-Note: Program continuation, eligibility requirements and terms and conditions apply.
+Note: Program eligibility requirements and terms and conditions apply.